lpg0/plaid-transaction-script/README.md

 The code for this project can be found on [GitHub](https://github.com/lpg0/plaid-transaction-script).

-Please note that this project is barebones and it could be extended to synchronously update data and format it (see concluding section).
+Please note that this project is simple and it could be extended to synchronously update data and format it (see concluding section).

 ## Setup